peterjc-dk/core-async-intro/README.md

 This little snippet shows two simple concepts, first a go with a loop inside, waiting for the result to be consumed before continuing the loop.
 Second all this is wrapped in a function that constructs/setup the go routine, and returning a output chan.

-Here a small function constructing a go routine that applies a function and paass it on.
+Here a small function constructing a go routine that applies a function and pass it on.

     (defn fn-c [in-c f]
       (let [c (chan)]